Idobao/idobao.github.io/via/index.md

 <small class="text-muted"><i class="fas fa-info-circle text-info"></i> Keyboards marked as *"Native"* don't need side-loading, The VIA application already supports it.<br><sup>**</sup> = there is more information on this.
 </small>

-Be sure to install the latest version of VIA.
-Visit [caniusevia.com](https://www.caniusevia.com/) for the latest builds.